 How not to use a HELOC

 In general, it makes less sense to use a HELOC for everyday expenses like groceries, gas, clothing, eating out, entertainment and leisure activities.
 It’s usually better to build these items into your regular monthly budget.

 In some situations, a HELOC may be useful, but may or may not be the best financing choice, depending on other factors.
 For instance, college expenses may be addressed through federal student loans, grants, scholarships and other financial aid.
 But a home equity line can help fill gaps or temporarily cover costs before other funds are available.
 And it may be a great choice if you’re training for a new career and don’t have access to other forms of education funding.

 If you’re buying a vehicle, take time to compare rates and terms between a HELOC and traditional auto loans.
 Remember that an auto loan will give you a fixed rate and payment.
 On the other hand, a home equity line usually has a variable rate and a much longer payback period — which could lower your monthly payment but may also allow interest charges to build.

-Some people may also consider using a HELOC to fund investments or start a small business.
-These can be riskier or more complex decisions, particularly since a HELOC uses your home as collateral.
+Some people may also consider using a HELOC to fund investments, which can be a more risky or complex decision, particularly since a HELOC uses your home as collateral.
 So, it’s best to talk with your financial advisor about your specific situation and needs.